Skip to content

 Detailed (v2)

-Original upstream chabot architecture (Streamlit-only UI, LangChain → OpenSearch + Bedrock directly):
+Original upstream ets-berkeley-edu/chabot architecture (Streamlit-only UI, LangChain → OpenSearch + Bedrock directly):

 Upstream chabot architecture (v1)